 We ultimately chose Neutrogena Ultra Sheer Dry-Touch Sunscreen -- available in six different SPF strengths -- as a Best Reviewed product because the formula is well loved by users and experts, it's very effective and has a pleasant texture.
 At roughly $3.67 an ounce, however, it can add up fast.
 For those on a budget, No-Ad Sunscreen Lotion may be a better option.

 Sport-formula sunscreens are designed to resist sweat during physical activity.
-Spray-on sunscreens can also be a convenient choice because users don't have to rub them in.
-However, a fair amount of product is lost into the air during application (which can lead to less coverage), and users can't spray these sunscreens on their faces.
-Furthermore, the FDA is investigating potential risks involved with these spray-on sunscreens -- namely the risks involved with possible inhalation of chemicals during application.
-Until further information is know, experts say it's best not to use spray sunscreens on children.
+Many of the most popular formulas are spray-on sunscreens, which are convenient because they don't need to be rubbed in.
+However, a fair amount of product is lost in the air during application (which can lead to less coverage), and users can't spray these sunscreens directly on their faces.
+Furthermore, the FDA is investigating potential risks involved with spray-on sunscreens -- namely the risks involved with possible inhalation of chemicals during application.
+Until further information is known, experts say it's best not to use spray sunscreens on children.

 There are two sunscreens that get top marks in this category: Coppertone Sport Continuous Spray SPF 30 Sunscreen (Est. $8.50 for 6 oz.) and Aveeno HydroSport Wet Skin Spray Sunscreen with Broad Spectrum SPF 30 (Est. $10.50 for 5 oz.) .
 Both formulas combine the convenience of a spray-on formula with the strength of a sport formula.